jooby-dev/jooby-codec/readme.md

 npm install jooby-codec
 ```

-This will provide 2 protocols of codecs:
+This will provide 3 protocols of codecs:

 - Analog
 - MTX
+- OBIS Observer

 ## Usage of Analog codecs